asfxgf/Productivity-extension/README.md

 This chrome extension motivate me to work.

 This project is 100% open-source. feel free to download it, upgrade it etc...
+I am actually using some public API.
+You can find them on this blog article : https://apipheny.io/free-api/#apis-without-key

 **Illustration :**
 ![productivity_app](https://user-images.githubusercontent.com/39190225/143792365-873d2168-8d37-4556-a530-8a5aa4074573.PNG)